aldieemaulana/realestate-laravel/README.md

 # Real Estate Sales
 > Show your current sales at your real estate with Laravel

-> for see live version please click this link (<http://maps.trixieproperty.com/)
+For see live version please click this link (http://maps.trixieproperty.com/)

 ```
 /* Copyright (c) 2017 Aldieemaulana All Rights Reserved.